xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

    For more info, see the section {% link "Users" ref_QdN8kJnH %} of the X-Cart Knowledge Base.

-* **Discounts** : This section provides all the necessary tools to promote the goods you are selling including volume discounts, coupons and related.
+* **Discounts** : This section provides all the necessary tools to promote the goods you are selling, including volume discounts and coupons.

   For more info, see the section {% link "Business Promotion" ref_3S9KvLey %} of the X-Cart Knowledge Base.

-* **Content** : This section provides all required tools to manage the storefront navigation and content.
+* **Content** : This section provides all the required tools to manage the storefront navigation and content.

   For more info, see the section {% link "Look and Feel" ref_bzUBJufx %} of the X-Cart Knowledge Base.
 Be sure to read {% link "Managing Content and Service Pages" ref_27dBlUF9 %} and {% link "Managing Navigation Elements" ref_4wQjPcoc %}.

-* **Sales Channels** (**Marketing** in X-Cart 5.4.x and later): This section provides access to different software integrations like MailChimp, eBay, Facebook Ads & Instagram Ads, Google product feed and many others that can help you with the store promotion in different sales channels.
+* **Sales Channels** (**Marketing** in X-Cart 5.4.x and later): This section provides access to software integrations like MailChimp, eBay, Facebook Ads & Instagram Ads, Google product feed and many others that can help you with the store promotion in different sales channels.

    For more info, see the section {% link "Sales Channels" ref_ybdJste8 %} of the X-Cart Knowledge Base.